Acorns vs Betterment 2026: Which Investing App Actually Fits Your Life?

 | Gold | $12/month | + Kids accounts, custom portfolios |

-Look, here's the honest math: if you've got $500 invested, that $3/month fee represents a 7.2% annual cost.
-That's brutal — and honestly, it's the thing I'd want every new Acorns user to understand upfront.
-Acorns makes more financial sense as your balance grows.
-Once you're above $3,000–$5,000, the percentage impact shrinks to something reasonable.
+Here's the honest math: if you've got $500 invested, that $3/month fee represents a 7.2% annual cost.
+That's steep — and it's something every new Acorns user should understand upfront.
+Acorns makes more sense financially as your balance grows.
+Once you're above $3,000–$5,000, the percentage impact becomes reasonable.

 Best for: First-time investors, college students, people who spend money anyway and want to put passive savings to work without thinking about it.